Verified Browser Mail

 Every sender is verified before a message is accepted

-SEAL (Secure Authentic Exchange Layer) authenticates each sender's cryptographic identity at the point of origin.
+SEAL (Secure Edge Application Layer) authenticates each sender's cryptographic identity at the point of origin.
 Messages from unverified sources are rejected before delivery.

 Every message is cryptographically signed and auditable